-NetBackup query behavior for tag field keyword with unsupported Table 14-7 versions of VMware
+Table 14-8 NetBackup query behavior for tag field keyword with unsupported versions of VMware

-Version of VMware Behavior Additional information vCenter earlier than 5.1 Virtual machines evaluated as if tags are not set.
-N/A vCenter 5.1 and 5.5 Virtual machine selection marked as Failed .
+Version of VMware Behavior Additional information vCenter earlier than 5.1 Virtual machines are evaluated as if tags are not set.
+N/A vCenter 5.1 and 5.5 Virtual machine selection is marked as Failed .
 If tag information is required to determine virtual machine selection, the virtual machine is marked as Failed with NetBackup Status Code 4266.

-(000000) Version of VMware Behavior Additional information ESX server Virtual machine selection marked as Failed .
+ESX server Virtual machine selection is marked as Failed .
 If tag information is required to determine virtual machine selection, the virtual machine is marked as Failed with NetBackup Status Code 4265.